 No results found, please try again.
 Reset selections.

 To be eligible for the Reading Specialist endorsement only program, students must hold a bachelor’s degree from an accredited college or university and a valid Illinois Professional Educator License (PEL).
+Please note that the Illinois State Board of Education (ISBE) may change the State licensure and endorsement requirements at any time and without prior notice.

 To apply, please submit the following materials to the Office of Graduate Admission: